pcrain/GungeonGoVroom/readme.md

   - **Beam Damage Cap Fix**: Fixes beams not ignoring boss damage caps even when set to do so.
 (No such beam exists in vanilla, mostly for modded use).
   - **Evolver Devolve Fix**: Fixes Evolver devolving to its 2nd form after dropping it, picking it back up, and killing 5 enemies to level it up.
   - **Ammo Drift Fix**: Fixes ammo display drifting to the right when a gun temporarily gets infinite ammo (e.g., from Magazine Rack).
+  - **Unpause / Repause Fix**: Fixes game continuing to run if you unpause and quickly repause during menu fading animation.

 ### Safe Optimizations